sawelter/sawelter/README.md

 ## About Me

-I'm a web-developer-in-the-making, currently learning full-stack development at Bloomtech.
-I'm particularly interested in user experience and interaction design, an interest I picked up while obtaining a degree in psychology from Portland State University, where I also spent several semesters studying graphic design and computer science.
+I'm a web-developer-in-the-making, currently learning fullstack development at Bloomtech.
+I'm particularly interested in user experience and interaction design, an interest I picked up while obtaining a degree in psychology from Portland State University, where I also spent several semesters studying design and computer science.

+During these classes, I worked in teams for human-centered design projects that followed the double-diamond design process, from interviewing stakeholders to designing a mock product; I designed page layouts using graphic design principles and created branding guidelines for a fictional company; and I used data structures to construct various projects in C++ and Java.

 I love to travel and talk to people from other places - I spent two months in 2019 learning Japanese at Waseda University in Tokyo, and eight months from 2021-2022 teaching English to middle school students near Paris.
-My dream job would include working with people from other countries and cultures, or being able to go to those places myself.
+I would love the opportunity to work with people from other countries and cultures, or be able to go to those places myself, but I look forward to working in web development wherever I can find the opportunity!

 <div align="center">